MassivePixel/blog/src/pages/2020-04-22-til-tailwind.md

 But this is obviously more verbose and requires more keystrokes!

-## Use semantic sizing or 6 vs large
+## Use semantic sizing instead of numbers

 Using class like `space-y-6` doesn't tell you much.
 Sure, it might mean `1.5rem`, but it doesn't conwey any semantic meaning.
 Code generation to the rescue!
 Tailwind allows creation of utility classes based on a configuration.
 The default configuration creates all the styles you can find in their documentation, but it can be extended to create additional ones.